 Samuel Caswell Latham sat in the front row during my presentation at Wilson County Public Library last week, making me a little nervous.
 This extraordinary musician, who once played drums for James Brown, was especially interested in the topic — he grew up on the 500 block of East Nash Street in the 1930s and ’40s.
 I visited with Mr. Latham the next afternoon, soaking up his memories of the people and businesses of the block, whom he credits for setting him on his path as a drummer.
 He urged me to continue my documentation of East Wilson and expressed appreciation for and satisfaction with my work thus far.

-Mr. Lathan also shared with me some extraordinary photographs of pre-World War II East Nash Street.
+Mr. Latham also shared with me some extraordinary photographs of pre-World War II East Nash Street.
 Here he is as a toddler, circa 1931.

-African-American photographer John H. Baker took this family portrait of an adolescent Sam Lathan with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.
+African-American photographer John H. Baker took this family portrait of an adolescent Sam Latham with his mother Christine Barnes Collins, grandmother Jeanette Barnes Plummer, and aunt Irene Plummer Dew in the late 1930s.

-And this Baker portrait depicts Mr. Lathan’s beloved late wife, Mary Magdelene Knight Lathan.
+And this Baker portrait depicts Mr. Latham’s beloved late wife, Mary Magdelene Knight Lathan.

-Sam Lathan has graciously agreed to meet with me again to further explore his recollection of Black Wilson.
+Sam Latham has graciously agreed to meet with me again to further explore his recollection of Black Wilson.
 I thank him for his interest, his time, and his generosity.

-Photos courtesy of Samuel C. Lathan, please do not reproduce without permission.
+Photos courtesy of Samuel C. Latham, please do not reproduce without permission.